huangyuzhang/idata.me/ba/programming-for-business-analytics/README.md

   - Useful Excel shortcut keys - saves time when building / editing a model
 - [MTH785P Spreadsheet Template File](https://qmplus.qmul.ac.uk/mod/resource/view.php?id=699904)
   - This will be the template from which we will build our models in this course.

+## Coursework 3

+Undeclared variables will lose you marks in your final coursework – you have been warned.

+do not declare Variants